qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Multiple Flux Tunable Transmons/Use Case 2 - Two Qubit Randomized Benchmarking/README.md

     assign(state1, Iq1 > threshold1)
     return state0, state1
 ```

 ## Execution and Results
-Using the *TwoQubitRb* class we can now construct the experiment by specifying the previously defined single- and two-qubit gate functions, as well as the preparation and measurement protocols.
-It will generate the gate sequences and find the inverse, using Googles cirq tableau calculations.
-By setting
+Using the *TwoQubitRb* class we can construct the experiment by specifying the previously defined single- and two-qubit gate functions, as well as the preparation and measurement protocols.
+The class translates the native gate set to Clifford operations using [*Google Cirq*](https://quantumai.google/cirq), generates the gate sequences and finds the inverse that would reset the qubits to the state |00> in case of unitary circuits.

 ```python
 rb = TwoQubitRb(config, bake_phased_xz, {"CZ": bake_cz}, prep, meas, verify_generation=True)
 ```
-The experiment is run by calling the run method of the previously generated program rb.
+The experiment is executed on the OPX by calling the run method of the previously generated program rb.

 ```python
 qmm = QuantumMachinesManager('127.0.0.1',8080)